 A sitemap is a file that contains a list of many web pages that are contained in a single website.
 It is used to tell search engines about the site content and how it is organized.
 Web crawlers used by search engines will read the file in order to gain more knowledge about the website, and crawl it more effectively.
 The sitemap will also provide very valuable metadata that is associated with the web pages that are listed on the sitemap.
 Metadata is data about the webpage—this would include information like how often the web page is changed, when it was last updated, and its importance in relation to the other pages in the website.Read more

 Quite a few years ago Google announced the availability of annotations for websites that would target users in other languages as well as users that were physically in other countries.
 These invitations are representative of a conglomerate of quibbling pages that are aimed at users around the world.
 They were also implemented by using rel-alternate-hreflang linking elements in the HTML code of each page contained in the cluster.
-Considerations the road including webmaster feedback, and now there is support for specifying these hreflang annotations within the site map.Read more
+There is also support for specifying these hreflang annotations within the site map.Read more

 DYNO Mapper has many features to use in the content planning phase of designing a website.
 This makes it easy to manage your workflow and gather the content that is necessary.
 Using the tools available, DYNO Mapper makes it easy to plan, discover, and execute a new content strategy whether it is a medium or large website that you are redesigning.
 These tools enable you to plan the website from the ground up while staying extremely organized.
 You become capable of distributing content assignments to your team members while making sure that they meet their milestones and other due dates.
 You can create content blocks made of plain text, rich text, images, links, files, and videos—while ensuring that they are contained seamlessly in the site map.
 Team members may be assigned pages and their progress can be tracked with the content calendar.
 The files may then be exported for easy content planning in PDF and CSV formats.Read more